web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 // OR

-//supply an HTTP provider by constructing a new HttpProvider
+// supply an HTTP provider by constructing a new HttpProvider
-//highlight-next-line
+// highlight-next-line
 const web3_2 = new Web3(new HttpProvider('https://mainnet.infura.io/v3/YOUR_INFURA_ID'));

 await web3.eth.getBlockNumber()